kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 └── template.yaml
 ```

-Not all of these directory or files are necessary, let's explain them one by one.
+Not all of these directories or files are necessary, let's explain them one by one.

 ### metadata.yaml(Required)